A previous post[MIR] focused on our

 from raw data.[UN1][OBJ1-3]

-In the not too distant future, this will help to create what I have called in interviews see-and-do robotics: quickly teach an NN to control a complex robot with many degrees of freedom to execute complex tasks, such as assembling a smartphone, solely by visual demonstration, and by talking to it, without touching or otherwise directly guiding the robot—a bit like we'd teach a kid.[FA18] This will revolutionize many aspects of our civilization.
+In the not too distant future, this will help to create what I call in interviews see-and-do robotics: quickly teach an NN to control a complex robot with many degrees of freedom to execute complex tasks, such as assembling a smartphone, solely by visual demonstration, and by talking to it, without touching or otherwise directly guiding the robot—a bit like we'd teach a kid.[FA18] This will revolutionize many aspects of our civilization.

 Our motto is: AI For All!